yiyunliu/DCOI/ARTIFACT-README.md

 your host machine.

-If you want to validate the proofs and run the prototype type checker through the provided image, you can import the image and launch the VM through VirtualBox (following the [Startup instructions for VirtualBox](#installation-qemu).
+If you want to validate the proofs and run the prototype type checker through the provided image, you can follow the [Installation instructions](#installation) to set up QEMU.
 The guest system is Arch Linux.
 You can use the `pacman` command to install additional packages if needed.

 If you have followed the instructions successfully, you should now have access to a terminal with the following prompt.
 ```sh
 [dcoi@popl25 ~]$
 ```

+Note: The guest system is in x86-64.
+If your host system has an ARM processor, then it's normal for the VM to run a lot slower since QEMU would need to emulate x86 instructions.

 #### Proof scripts
 To use Coq to verify the claims from the paper, run the following command in the terminal:
 ```sh